 I saw Gerrie’s boat nose-down with the rudder waving in the wind, caught in the flooded trees and I wondered where he was, as both banks were far away and not easy to reach being tree-lined and the trees underwater.
 Very worrying, but no way I could do anything heroic in that freezing strong current, so I paddled on to hear that night that he was missing.
 His body was only found days later.

 A good kip later, we braced ourselves for the third – and longest – day . . . .
-Which turned into the easiest day as the wind had died and the sun shone brightly on us, making for a really pleasant day which seemed half as long, even though it was 70km compared to that LO-ONG second day’s 49km!
-At the start about ten Kingfisher paddlers bunched together in our black T-shirts: Alli Peter, Greg Bennett, Jacques de Rauville, Bernie Garcin, Dave Gillmer, who else?
+Which turned into the easiest day as the wind had died and the sun shone brightly on us, making for a really pleasant day which seemed half as long, even though it was 70km compared to that LO-ONG 49km second day.
+Before the start Capies were seen writhing on the ground, gasping, unable to breathe.
+They usually breathe by simply facing the wind and don’t have diaphragm muscles.
+So a windless day is an unknown phenomenon to those weirdos.
+At the start about ten Kingfisher paddlers bunched together in our black T-shirts: Alli Peter, Jacques de Rauville, Herve de Rauville, Bernie Garcin, Dave Gillmer, who else?
+Greg Bennett.
+He was also there, to his own amazement.
 I hopped on to their wave and within 50m I was 49m behind.
 I watched the flock of black T-shirts disappear into the distance.
 I was used to that.

 By the fourth day I was getting fit and could paddle for quite a while without resting on my paddle and admiring the scenery.
 I paddled with a lady paddler for a while, focused for once.
 Busting for a leak, I didn’t want to lose the tug, so eventually let go and relieved myself in my boat.
 Aah!
 Bliss!
 But never again!
 I had to stop to empty the boat before the finish anyway (the smell!) so no point in not stopping to have a leak rather.
 Not that there will be a next time!
-Charlie’s Rule of Certifiability states clearly “Doing the Berg more than once is certifiable”.
+Charlie’s Rule of Certifiability states clearly “Doing the Berg more than once is certifiable.”
 And while Charles Mason may have done 50 Umkos he has done only one Berg.

-Greyling Viljoen won the race in 16hrs 7mins; I took 24hrs 24mins; 225 maniacs finished the race (I spose I was about 224th?); I was cold deep into my marrow.
-The Velddrift hotel bed that night was bliss with all my clothes on and the bedclothes from both beds piled on top of me.
+Greyling Viljoen won the race in 16hrs 7mins; I took 24hrs 24mins and probably 24 seconds; 225 maniacs finished the race.
+I guess I was 224th?
+I was cold deep into my marrow.
+My spinal column was an icicle, a stalactite.
+The Velddrift hotel bed that night was bliss.
+I wore all my clothes and piled the bedclothes from both beds on top of me.